RenZekta/XLM-Studio/README.md

 **MCP server and agentic control over XLM-Studio**

-Let your agents switch the model running behind themselves with a skill, chosing the faster or more intelligent model for the taask when you need it.
-You can benchmark, manage, create, and do much more with your templates!
+Let your agents switch the model running behind themselves with a skill, chosing the faster or more intelligent model for the task when you ask it.
+You can benchmark, manage, create templates this way, and much more!

 <img width="785" height="693" alt="image" src="https://github.com/user-attachments/assets/ce261fce-9386-47f5-b64c-edae42b72122" />